Place: Shanbhag

 The food though, is still impeccable.
 The Butter Naan here, to my knowledge, is the best you get in the city!
 As a kid, this was the closest place to my house where you got decent food.
 I used to throng this place very often for its Paneer Butter Masala and Malai Kofta.
 Both of them are lip-smacking, and their Biryani is excellent too.
 Also, they are very reasonably priced.

 The other day though, I decided to order something different, Kaju Paneer Masala, along with the usual Butter Naan.
 And it was a decision I would not regret.
-I have a new favorite.
+I have a new favourite.
 It was delicious!!
 Unlike other places where they add Kaju just for the heck of adding it, the curry was full of Kaju, and Paneer.
 A big box full of the curry helped me with lunch and dinner.
 It was not too spicy, creamy and perfectly cooked.

 As mentioned, their Butter Naan is the best in the city.
 The way they make their Naan is very different.
 It is full of layers infused with butter in between, something like a parota.
 Each layer is very thin and perfectly baked.
 Because of it layers, one Naan is as good as having two.